-When you first get pregnant, there are so many things on your list of “must-haves” (and probably an equal number on your list of “nice-to-haves.”)
+When you first get pregnant, there are so many things on your list of “must-haves.”
+(And probably an equal number on your list of “nice-to-haves.”)
 For most parents, a baby monitor is on one of those lists.

 No, we’re not advising parents to be negligent!
 We recommend that some families put away their baby monitors for a different reason.
+Read on, as we explore how baby monitors can impact your baby’s sleep!

 Some Families May Need Monitors… Other Families May Not